Skip to content

 ...

-Both type arguments must be Pydantic BaseModel subclasses.
-At class creation time (__init_subclass__), the framework inspects the generic arguments and sets two class attributes:
+All declared type arguments must be Pydantic BaseModel subclasses.
+At class creation time (__init_subclass__), the framework inspects the generic arguments and sets four class attributes:

 Attribute Value